makerdao/community/faqs/stability-fee.md

-# What is the stability fee?
+# What is the Stability Fee?
 The Maker smart contracts collect a Stability Fee which is calculated against the total amount of DAI drawn against collateral held in a CDP.
 This a variable rate fee which can change when MKR holders vote on proposals put forth by the Interim Risk Team at MakerDAO.

 # What is the purpose of the Stability Fee?